Magee College: Second World War: Royal Navy

 During the Second World War, the college was taken over by The Admiralty for Royal Navy operational use, becoming with Ebrington Barracks, a major facility in the Battle of the Atlantic.
 A 2013 BBC report describes a secret major control bunker, later buried beneath the lawns of the college.
 From 1941 this bunker, part of Base One Europe, together with similar bunkers in Derby House, Liverpool, and Whitehall was used to control one million Allied personnel and fight the Nazi U-boat threat.

 On 14 September 2013 Magee hosted the 23rd International Loebner Prize Contest in Artificial Intelligence based on The Turing Test.

-Julian Peck's (who resided at Prehen House in Derry) mother, Lady Winifred Peck (née Knox), was a sister of Dilly Knox who directed the code breaking at Bletchley Park.
+Lady Winifred Peck (née Knox), mother of Julian Peck (who resided at Prehen House in Derry), was a sister of Dilly Knox who directed the code breaking at Bletchley Park.
 Sir Harry Hinsley OBE was Director of Studies at Cambridge University to Professor Robert Gavin, a former Provost of Magee.

 Dame Alice Rosemary Murray, the first female Vice-Chancellor of Cambridge University, who also sat on the Lockwood Committee (1963–65) which recommended the closure of Magee as well as the location of Northern Ireland's 2nd University being Coleraine (February 1965), from which she was later awarded a Doctor of Science (DSc) Honorary Degree (1972), was stationed at Base One Europe as WRNS Chief Officer and responsible for the welfare of 5,600 Wrens stationed at Londonderry.

 Postwar

 In 1953, Magee Theological College separated from the remainder of the college, eventually moving to Belfast in a 1978 merger that formed Union Theological College.

 Also in 1953, Magee College broke its links with Dublin and became Magee University College.
 It was hoped by groups led by the University for Derry Committee that this university college would become Northern Ireland's second university after Queen's University of Belfast.
 However, in the 1960s, following the recommendations in the Lockwood Report by Sir John Lockwood, Master of Birkbeck College, London, and former Vice-Chancellor of the University of London, the Stormont Parliament made a controversial decision to pass it over in favour of a new university in Coleraine.
 Instead it was incorporated into the two-campus New University of Ulster in 1969.
 The next fourteen years saw the college halve in size, while development focused on the main Coleraine campus.

 In 1984, the New University merged with the Ulster Polytechnic, and Magee became the early focus of development of a new four-campus university, the University of Ulster.
 Student and faculty numbers recovered and grew rapidly over the next ten to fifteen years, accompanied by numerous construction projects.
 Magee grew from just 273 students in 1984 to over 4000 undergraduates in 2012.
-In 2012, the University continued to lobby the Northern Ireland Executive for an additional 1000 full-time undergraduate places, leading to 6000 students at Magee in 2017.
+In 2012, the university continued to lobby the Northern Ireland Executive for an additional 1000 full-time undergraduate places, leading to 6000 students at Magee in 2017.
 In October 2014 the University of Ulster was rebranded as Ulster University.

 The main building was built with Scottish freestone, and opened in 1865.